CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 ![React app intro screen](./images/1-1-hello-react.png)

-In the console you'll see something like the following:
+In the console you'll see output like the following:

 ```
 Compiled successfully!